 Artist in Residence - Oliver Ross

-A good week after completing his residency in the studio at the 25hours Hotel Langstrasse, Oliver Ross explains the extent to which a change of scenery affects his creative process and influences his artworks, whether his daily routine changes with the location, and whether art and hotels can function well together.
+A good week after completing his residency in the studio at the 25hours Hotel Langstrasse, Oliver Ross explains the extent to which a change of scenery affects his creative process and influences his artworks.

 The studio in the 25hours Hotel Langstrasse seems to Oliver Ross to be a good approximation of what a studio needs to be in order to create and produce art.
 The design is well-suited to its purpose.
 The soul of the studio comes and goes with each artist.